 Although student loans are unsecured, they aren’t treated the same as other unsecured debts in a bankruptcy filing.
-To get your student loans discharged, you’ll have to prove that paying them would cause undue hardship—and that isn’t easy to do.
+To get your student loans discharged, you’ll have to prove that paying them would cause undue hardship—which isn’t easy to do.

 How much does Chapter 13 bankruptcy cost?

 Filing for bankruptcy isn’t cheap.
-When you file, you’ll need to pay a $310 fee, which includes a $235 filing fee and a $75 miscellaneous fee.
+When you file the bankruptcy forms, you have to pay a $310 fee, which includes a $235 filing fee and a $75 miscellaneous fee.

-It’s also recommended that you hire an attorney, which can significantly add to the cost.
+It’s also recommended that you hire an attorney from a bankruptcy law firm, which can significantly add to the cost.

-Chapter 13 is a reorganization of your debt.
-It’s best for someone who is still able to pay some of their debt payments each month but struggles to pay the full amount.
+The different types of bankruptcy options vary in how they handle your debt.
+A Chapter 13 repayment plan reorganizes your balance.
+It’s best for someone who can still pay some of their debt payments each month but struggles to pay the full amount.

 Chapter 7 is a liquidation of debt.
-The court appoints a trustee to sell your non-exempt assets to pay as much of your debt as possible.
+The court appoints a trustee to sell your non-exempt assets to pay as much of your deficit as possible.

-Once the trustee sells your assets, any remaining debt will be discharged.
-Chapter 7 is best for people who have a lot of qualifying unsecured debt (e.g. credit card debt or medical bills) and not a lot of assets.
+Once the trustee sells your assets, any remaining debts will be discharged.
+Filing a Chapter 7 case is best for people who have many qualifying unsecured debts (e.g. from credit cards or medical bills) and not a lot of assets.

-Also, you have to prove that your income levels meet the requirements for a Chapter 7 bankruptcy.
-With a Chapter 13 bankruptcy, anyone can file regardless of his or her income level.
+You have to prove that your income levels meet the requirements in Chapter 7 cases.
+With a Chapter 13 bankruptcy, anyone can file regardless of income level.